 - Premature birth.
-Babies born too early don't have the time to grow strong and healthy organs.
+Babies born too early do not have the time to grow strong and healthy organs.
 They can develop jaundice due to underdevelopment.

 - Poor nutrition.
 Babies rely on a constant supply of milk to flush toxins out of the body.
-When babies don't eat enough, the system breaks down.
+When babies do not eat enough, the system breaks down.

 - Breastfeeding.
 Breast milk can cause a spike in bilirubin levels, and in some babies, it makes passing bilirubin difficult.

 Parents of babies with jaundice must work closely with their doctors.
-Sometimes, babies get better on their own, and they don't need treatment at all.
-But if jaundice is significant and it remains untreated, it can cause lifelong damage to a baby's delicate system.
+Sometimes, babies get better on their own, and they do not need treatment at all.
+But if jaundice is significant and it remains untreated, it can cause lifelong damage to a baby’s delicate system.

-Whether your doctor recommends watching for improvement or using a form of light therapy, it's crucial to follow instructions and keep your appointments.
-Do that, and you'll give your baby the best chance for a full recovery.
+Whether your doctor recommends watching for improvement or using a form of light therapy, it’s crucial to follow instructions and keep your appointments.
+Do that, and you will give your baby the best chance for a full recovery.

 - Jaundice and the Eyes.
 (November 2017).
 Review in Optometry.